 Role-based access controls are a first line of defense to prevent bad actors from getting sensitive data.
 When there are fewer users that have access to data, there are fewer attack vectors that bad actors have to access this data.
 In addition, most employees don’t need access to this sensitive data either, so limiting the number of eyes that can see our data is a great start to protecting it.
 Mature data platforms even provide multi-tenant-capable solutions that can segment access between teams or organizations.

 Encryption is another measure that helps protect sensitive data from unauthorized access, theft, and exploitation.
 When data is encrypted, it is converted into a format that is unreadable and meaningless without the correct decryption key.
 Data platforms should make the encryption and decryption of data seamless to maintain normal operations while always protecting it.
 This also comes in two flavors: cluster-wide encryption or volume-based encryption if tighter security is desired.
+Kubernetes data platforms make it easy to ensure that your data remains protected using today’s best practices.

 Capacity Management: Data always grows.
 The one thing we can be pretty sure of in this world is that today is the day with the least amount of data we will be managing.
 Tomorrow there will surely be more.
 We constantly need to ensure that our data services have enough capacity and resources to continue operating without discarding data.
 With the number of stateful data applications growing so rapidly, we need better tools to manage their capacity and grow our data storage when necessary.
 Data platforms can leverage automation to scale our data services without application downtime and without user intervention.
 The lack of capacity management capabilities can lead to higher storage costs due to overprovisioning.
 You can leverage a good Kubernetes data platform solution to reduce your overall storage costs.

 Developer Agility: We should not run Kubernetes data platforms on service tickets.
 We need data services at deployment time—to test out an idea or to get new services online.
 We need it right now, and the more queues we have to wait in, the longer it will take for our ideas to get out to our customers.
 Kubernetes provides the APIs to request services, and a data platform should be able to provide storage services based on those requests.
-A Kubernetes data platform commonly provides block, file, and/or object services, which can be accessed using standard storage classes.
+A data platform on Kubernetes commonly provides block, file, and/or object services, which can be accessed using standard storage classes.
 Administrators should have the ability to standardize what platform capabilities are available through Kubernetes storage classes so guard rails can be put around how storage is accessed and used.
 Developers should have access to use these storage classes to access the data platform in a self-service fashion when they need it without breaking the environment and while staying within company standards.

 Storage Performance: A data platform has to provide great storage performance.
 Secure, reliable, highly available data which is slow to access is still useless to us.
 A highly performant storage solution is one of the most common expectations that we can place on a data platform.
 The performance of a storage system can have a significant impact on customer experiences, and we should treat it accordingly.
 Data platforms need to take advantage of the speed of newer technologies like NVMe storage devices for the most extreme performance needs.